jebrcidea/hotel-reservation-test/README.md

 raisonnement et les problèmatiques à prendre en compte sont decrites.

 ## Usage
 This code was developed in .Net Core 3.1 using Visual Studio.
+It also uses a MySQL database.
 The file Booking test.postman_collection.json is a file created from postman with all the request on the API

 ## Hostage